Shashvat2005/ToDo-App/README.md

 1. Open the app on your device/emulator.
 2. Tap the **Add Task** button to add a new task.
-3. To delete a task, swipe left or click the **Delete** button next to the task.
+3. To delete a task, swipe left and click the **Delete** button next to the task.